 Do you have a single missing tooth?
 Perhaps you’re missing multiple teeth in your smile or you’re simply tired of having to rely on a denture that keeps shifting out of place.
-Whatever your reason might be, Encore Dentistry wants to make sure that you feel confident about your smile moving forward, and dental implants are one of the most effective ways to ensure long-term stability and function.
+Whatever your reason might be, Encore Dentistry wants to make sure that you feel confident about your smile moving forward, which is why we offer the most detailed tooth replacement available: dental implants!
+This modern solution to tooth loss is one of the most effective ways to ensure long-term stability and function of your smile.
 To learn more about dental implants and if they are right for you, call our office today!

 Thanks to their ability to integrate with your jawbone, there are many benefits of dental implants that traditional tooth replacement options cannot deliver.
 Because dental implants replicate the entire structure of your missing teeth, they are able to offer unparalleled reliability, durability, and longevity.
 Read on to discover more of the reasons why dentists and patients alike love dental implants!

 The good news is, if you’re missing teeth, you’re likely a good candidate for dental implants!
 No matter how old or young you are and no matter how many teeth you’re missing, dental implants can help nearly everyone regain a complete, confident smile.
 In general, you’ll need three things to be considered a good candidate for this unique treatment.